You know you need to take the SAT. Maybe you’ve even registered. But what now? How do you prepare?

 You do need to do more than just push a button, but it's still easy to register

-#2: Get Oriented to the Overall Structure and Format of the SAT
+#2: Get Oriented to the Overall Structure and Format of the Digital SAT

 Next, you’ll want to become oriented to the overall structure of the test.
-The SAT is out of 1600 points distributed into two chunks: 800 points for the Math section, and 800 points for Evidence-Based Reading and Writing (made up of a Reading test and a Writing test).
+The SAT is out of 1600 points distributed into two chunks: 800 points for the Math section, and 800 points for the Reading and Writing section.
 The lowest possible score is 400 points (200 on each section).

-Most of the test (aside from the optional essay) is comprised of multiple choice questions with four answer choices.
-However, some of the math questions are “Grid-Ins,” or “Student-produced responses,” which require you to calculate an answer and then grid it in a special section on your scantron.
+Most of the test is comprised of multiple choice questions with four answer choices.
+However, some of the math questions are “Grid-Ins,” or “Student-produced responses,” which require you to calculate an answer and then type your response in on the computer.

 This handy chart tells you the order, number of questions, and time for each section.